MerlionRock/RealAndroidBot/README.md

 - Team Rocket Blastoff (HAL Only)
 - Instant Spin
 - Instant Catch and Transfer on Catch (HAL Only) (When Transfer on Catch is enabled, the bot will not be able to prevent PvP eligible Pokemon from being transfered)

 *Enable or disable the modules in config.yaml accordingly*

+## Polygon# Enhancer Support

+- Note that as Instant catch cannot be disabled for Polygon#, settings related to keeping Pokemon in config will not apply to Polygon#
+- Note that RAB will attempt to gather a few information from Polygon# first before starting to catch Pokemon.
+As such you might see RAB attempt to spin pokestops continously for a few mintues before catching.
+It is normal.

+### Advanced
+- Enable `Send data to custom backend`
+- Set backend IP Address to the IP of the machine that you are running RAB
+- How to find your machine's IP Guide [Windows](https://www.wikihow.com/Check-a-Computer-IP-Address) | [Mac](https://www.hellotech.com/guide/for/how-to-find-ip-address-on-mac)
+- Enter a port number that you set in config.
+Default 5120.
+If you are using more than one device, each device must have their own config and with their own port number set.
+- Encounter nameplates format `{default} LVL{lvl}\nIV{prc0}% {ivs}`
+- Pokemon panel nameplate format `{default}`

+### Settings
+- Disable Joystick (Please use GPS Joystick)
+- All moudles can be enabled except Joystick

+### Others
+- After you have started Polygon#, move the floating icon away from clicking by the bot or blocking the nameplate at encounter screen.

+*Enable or disable the modules in config.yaml accordingly*